huggingface/huggingface.js/packages/tasks/src/tasks/video-text-to-text/about.md

 ### Video Recognition with Instructions

 Video language models can recognize images through descriptions.
-When given detailed descriptions of specific entities, it can classify the entities in a video.
+When given detailed descriptions of specific entities, they can classify the entities in a video.

 ## Inference